stevana/pipelining-with-disruptor/README.md

 implementation using the model.

-After that we'll have a look at the Disruptor API, sketch its single producer and consumer implementation and discuss how it helps solve the problems we identified in the previous section.
+After that we'll have a look at the Disruptor API, sketch its single producer implementation and discuss how it helps solve the problems we identified in the previous section.

 Finally we'll have enough background to be able to sketch the Disruptor implementation of pipelines.
 We'll also discuss how monitoring/observability can